Dense Breast Tissue: How It Affects Early Detection and Your Risk of Getting Breast Cancer

 What does this mean for you?

 It is important for women to know the implications of having dense breasts.
-As of April 2018, Wisconsin legislation began requiring mammography facilities to notify patients if they have dense breasts.
+In April 2018, Wisconsin legislation began requiring mammography facilities to notify patients if they have dense breasts.
+As of September 2024, the FDA will begin requiring mammography facilities to notify all patients of their breast density — whether dense or not dense.

-Dense breast tissue can have an impact on the ability to detect cancer on a mammogram.
-Because dense breast tissue and tumors both appear white on a traditional 2D mammogram, it can be difficult to differentiate between the two and see potential abnormalities.
+Dense breast tissue can influence the ability to detect cancer on a mammogram.
+Because dense breast tissue and tumors both appear white on a mammogram, it can be difficult to tell the difference between the two and see potential abnormalities.
 The more dense the breast tissue, the higher the likelihood that cancer can be hidden.
 That being said, annual screening mammography starting at age 40 has been shown to reduce deaths from breast cancer even in women with dense breasts.

 Additional Screening Options